If you don’t have a lot of cash, PC gaming may sound like it’s not for you, especially when supposedly-cheaper-for-gaming consoles are on the market.

 That being said, Crucial’s 4GB RAM offering here is pretty nice.
 It’s cheap and no-frills, but it performs reliably and as advertised- all you can really ask for with a build like this.

-While this power supply doesn’t offer much in power efficiency or modularity, it will provide the raw power that you need in a build like this.
+While this PSU doesn’t offer much in modularity, it will provide the raw power that you need in a build like this.
 Because of its lack of those features, however, it will run a little hotter (something our dual case fans should offset), use a little more power, and be a good bit more difficult to install and configure in the case due to the mass of cables you’ll be dealing with.

 Despite being a very cheap option, however, this one is still reliable.
 EVGA is a trustworthy company for GPUs and PSUs, so we feel safe recommending it.
-No-name power supplies are something we’ll never recommend, though, since those can translate to a house fire.
+Plus, we managed to snag a Bronze-Certified power supply!
+No-name PSUs are something we’ll never recommend, though, since those can translate to a house fire.

 The MSI H110M PRO-VD PLUS is an entry-level motherboard that does its job well at this price range.
 MSI is also a generally reliable manufacturer that will help you out if this board happens to arrive with any issues out of the box.